steslowj/steslowj.github.io/src/content/work/webdev/572_ghibli-mapbox.md

 ---
-title: Ghibli Inspired Mapbox Studio Theme
+title: Ghibli Inspired Mapbox Theme
 publishDate: 2023-04-10 00:00:00
 img: /assets/preview/572_ghibli.png
 img_alt: A map showing eastern Asia with bright blue hues for ocean and varied greens for different terrain and a storybook-like font for labels.